travellingsky/blog/content/to-do-in-london.md

 <center><a href="https://www.shareasale.com/m-pr.cfm?merchantID=18208&userID=2167244&productID=781540940" target="_blank"><img alt="" src="https://cache-graphicslib.viator.com/graphicslib/thumbs360x240/8986/SITours/private-full-day-tour-of-windsor-stonehenge-and-bath-from-london-in-london-422879.jpg" border="0"><br>Private Full Day tour of Windsor Stonehenge and Bath from London</a></center>

 Some other great options you can see in my [5 Day London Itinerary](www.skytravelblogger.com/5-day-london-itinerary "5 Day London Itinerary") or visit <a href="https://shareasale.com/r.cfm?b=828615&u=2167244&m=18208&urllink=&afftrack=">viator, here </a>  for some great prices on Day trips.

+ADVICE:

+Buy tickets to attractions before hand

+Commuting from London Underground and/or Bus with the Bus pass is very easy to do and you get your money back on the bus pass for the money not spent.
+Well worth investing in.

+Use Google Maps for directions.
+It makes things easier on routes to take, whether to take the bus or underground.
+Its all there in the palm of your hand.

 Here are some <a href="http://www.anrdoezrs.net/click-9165033-13386346?sid=5224213" target="_top"> amazing flight deals </a> worth looking into for your next vacation to London.<img src="http://www.lduhtrp.net/image-9165033-13386346" width="1" height="1" border="0"/>